jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 * http://wiki.commonjs.org/wiki/Promises/A
 * http://promises-aplus.github.io/promises-spec/

-* Colloquialially, "future" (with a lowercase "f") is any asynchronous abstraction that represents an operation that will occur at some nondeterministic time in the future
+* Colloquially, "future" (with a lowercase "f") is any asynchronous abstraction that represents an operation that will occur at some nondeterministic time in the future
 * The Future class we saw early is just one possible variation
 * "Promise" and "Defer" are also names for futures